xfunofear/myworld/index.md

 ---

-# 🧠 Cybersecurity Projects Portfolio
+# 🧠Technical IT & Cybersecurity Projects Portfolio

-Welcome to my cybersecurity portfolio — a collection of hands-on security assessments, vulnerability scans, and defensive audits.
+Welcome to my portfolio — a collection of hands-on security assessments, vulnerability scans, defensive audits and Helpdesk operations and incident handling.
-This site documents real-world experiments using Kali Linux, and best practices to secure web systems.
+This site showcases the tools and technologies I’m comfortable using across both IT support and cybersecurity — from system utilities and scripting languages to security testing and endpoint protection platforms.

 ---